How is witch hazel good for the hair and scalp?

 4. Witch hazel fights scalp acne

 Suffering with breakouts on the scalp?
-Thanks to its anti-inflammatory, astringent powers, witch hazel can calm and soothe any angry, red spots, while the acidic pH balance stops acne-causing bacteria from spreading.
+Thanks to its anti-inflammatory, astringent powers, witch hazel on the scalp can calm and soothe any angry, red spots, while the acidic pH balance stops acne-causing bacteria from spreading.

 5. Witch hazel can possibly help with hair loss